mdeividas/RPS-ai/README.md

 # RPS ai

-This is a demo repository that contains source code for medium blog.
+This is a demo repository that contains the source code for Medium blog post: